barrettotte/Sock-server/README.md

-# Sock-KVDB
+# Sock-server

-A simple key value database to learn more about sockets and multithreading.
+A simple multithreaded server to learn more about sockets and multithreading with C.

 ## Commands